 A 1960's science fiction action adventure series set in the twenty-third century based around the crew of the U.S.S.
 Enterprise, representing the United Federation of Planets (including Earth) on a five-year mission in outer space to explore new worlds, seek new life and new civilizations, and to boldly go where no one has gone before.
 The Enterprise is commanded by handsome and brash Captain James Tiberius "Jim" Kirk (William Shatner).
 Kirk's two best friends are Commander Spock (Leonard Nimoy) (last name unpronounceable to humans) the ship's half-human/half-Vulcan Science Officer and First/Executive Officer (i.e. second-in-command) from the planet Vulcan, and Chief Medical Officer Dr. Leonard H. "Bones" McCoy (DeForest Kelley).
-They, along with a crew of approximately four hundred thirty, including helmsman Lieutenant Hikaru Kato Sulu (George Takei), navigator Ensign Pavel Andreievich Chekov (Walter Koenig), communications Officer Lieutenant Nyota Uhura (Nichelle Nichols), and chief...Written by
+They, along with a crew of approximately four hundred and thirty, including helmsman Lieutenant Hikaru Kato Sulu (George Takei), navigator Ensign Pavel Andreievich Chekov (Walter Koenig), communications officer Lieutenant Nyota Uhura (Nichelle Nichols), and ...Written by

 Marty McKee <email@example.com>

 Largely reflecting their on-screen roles as Kirk and Spock, William Shatner and Leonard Nimoy came to be close friends in real-life.
 However, some of the other cast members, notably James Doohan and George Takei, have said they found it difficult to work with and deal with William Shatner, resulting in their dislike of him on a personal level as well.
 See more »